Reactive Attachment Disorder in Children

 Reactive Attachment Disorder (RAD) is a complex condition in children in which they are unable to establish emotional bonds with their primary caregivers.
 This often results from severe early neglect, abuse, or frequent changes in caregivers during early development.
 Disrupted attachment with caregivers can impact a child's emotional, social, and cognitive development.
-Difficulty maintaining connections with others may often arise in Children with RAD (Reactive attachment disorder)
+Difficulty maintaining connections with others may often arise in Children with RAD (Reactive attachment disorder).
+This article explores symptoms, common behaviors, risk factors, management, and support for children with reactive attachment disorder.

 Symptoms of RAD (Reactive Attachment Disorder)